 Can you use more than one POV convention in one novel?

 Traditionally the answer to this question would be no. You choose either first, second or third person.
 In third person, however, because they are still both third person POV’s, a book can change between omniscient and intimate.
 A section from an omniscient POV is one way to transistion from one intimate view to another.
 (More about that in the next post)

 However, you can break the rules if you understand them and know why they’re there.

 Why have writing point of view rules and why break them?

 Why do we have ‘rules’ around POV?
 In order to not confuse the reader.
 Why would we then break those rules?
 Only if it lessens the reader’s confusion.
-The liklihood, however, is that if you ignore the ‘rules’ (I actually prefer to call them ‘guidelines’) you will create rather than lessen reader confusion.
+The liklihood, however, is that if you ignore the generally accepted guidelines you will increase rather than lessen reader confusion.

-Can mixing POV conventions’s ever lessen reader confusion?
+Can mixing POV conventions ever lessen reader confusion?

 The traditionalist’s answer to this would be no, never.
 However, I think that its possible that when your story includes the stories of several people and covers past and present events, it might be helpful for the reader to engage deeply with and keep track of the central character if their parts of the story are in first person and the other parts of the story are in third person.

 I’ve seen first person used for the central character and third person intimate for the others to good effect and with no confusion.
 But traditionalists may still not like it.
 And I don’t advise that this become something you adopt just because you think you can; you need a much better reason than that.